sailfish009/openstructure/docker/README.rst

   For many docker installations it is required to run docker commands as root.
 As this depends on set up, we skip the ``sudo`` in all commands.

-Obtain image from the OST registry
+Obtain Docker image from the OST registry
 ----------------------------------

-OST has its own [container registry](https://git.scicore.unibas.ch/schwede/openstructure/container_registry) inside GitLab.
+OST has its own `container registry https://git.scicore.unibas.ch/schwede/openstructure/container_registry`_ inside GitLab.
 There we try to keep one image for the latest stable version of OST.
 You can import it by

 .. code-block:: bash